 Lowellville is a very small village located in the state of Ohio.
 With a population of 1,107 people and two constituent neighborhoods, Lowellville is the 545th largest community in Ohio.
 Lowellville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Lowellville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lowellville is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lowellville who work in food service (10.16%), office and administrative support (9.96%), and management occupations (8.54%).
+There are especially a lot of people living in Lowellville who work in office and administrative support (11.41%), food service (10.25%), and management occupations (10.25%).

-The per capita income in Lowellville in 2010 was $17,253, which is low income relative to Ohio and the nation.
-This equates to an annual income of $69,012 for a family of four.
+The per capita income in Lowellville in 2010 was $20,139, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $80,556 for a family of four.
 However, Lowellville contains both very wealthy and poor people as well.

 The people who call Lowellville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lowellville residents report their race to be White, followed by Native American.
-Important ancestries of people in Lowellville include Irish, German, English, and Slovak.
+The greatest number of Lowellville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lowellville include Irish, German, Slovak, and English.

 The most common language spoken in Lowellville is English.
 Other important languages spoken here include Spanish and Italian.